Ranking and Selection with Covariates for Personalized Decision Making: Introduction

 \subsection{Related Literature}

-R\&S is a classic research problem in simulation literature over the past decades and a large number of selection procedures have been developed to solve this problem.
-In general, a procedure specifies the proper sample size of each alternative and determines which alternative to select.
-The procedures in the literature are developed following either a frequentist or a Bayesian approach, depending on whether the decision maker interprets the mean performance of an alternative as a constant or a random variable; see \cite{kim2006} and \cite{ChenChickLeePujowidianto15} for overviews on the two approaches, respectively.
-Frequentist procedures aim to provide certain statistical guarantee (usually in terms of PCS) even for the least favorable configuration \citep{rinott1978,kim2001,hong2007,luo2015}.
-Thus, they are typically conservative and require more samples than necessary for average cases.
-Bayesian procedures, on the other hand, aim to allocate a finite computational budget to different alternatives in order to either maximize the PCS or to minimize the expected opportunity cost.
-There are a variety of approaches to developing a Bayesian procedure, including value of information \citep{chick2001OR,ChickBrankeSchmit10}, knowledge gradient \citep{frazier2008,frazier2009}, optimal computing budget allocation \citep{ChenChenDaiYucesan97,fu2007}, and economics of selection procedures \citep{ChickGans09,chick2012}.
-Bayesian procedures often require fewer samples than frequentist procedures to achieve the same level of PCS.
-However, they do not provide a statistical guarantee in general, except for \cite{Frazier14} in which a Bayes-inspired procedure is proposed to achieve a pre-specified PCS in the frequentist sense.
+R\&S has been studied extensively in the statistics and stochastic simulation literature.
+In general, there are two streams of procedures: frequentist and Bayesian.
+Frequentist procedures typically aim to deliver the PCS under the indifference-zone formulation.
+There are two-stage procedures \citep{rinott1978}, sequential procedures \citep{kim2001, hong2006}, and procedures designed to handle a large number of alternatives in parallel computing environments \citep{luo2015, ni2017efficient}.
+These procedures are typically conservative and require more samples than necessary for average cases.
+Bayesian procedures, on the other hand, often aim to allocate a finite computational budget to different alternatives either to maximize the posterior PCS or to minimize the expected opportunity cost.
+There are a variety of approaches to developing Bayesian procedures, including value of information \citep{chick2001OR}, knowledge gradient \citep{frazier2008}, optimal computing budget allocation \citep{ChenChenDaiYucesan97}, and economics of selection procedures \citep{ChickGans09,chick2012}.
+Bayesian procedures often require fewer samples than frequentist ones to achieve the same level of PCS.
+However, they do not provide a (frequentist) statistical guarantee in general. \cite{Frazier14} develops a Bayes-inspired procedure that includes many of the Bayesian features while still guaranteeing a frequentist PCS.

-The present paper follows a frequentist perspective.
-Among the frequentist procedures in the literature, there are two-stage procedures and sequential procedures.
-The former use the first stage to estimate the appropriate sample size for each alternative and select the best alternative at the end of the second stage.
-Examples include \cite{rinott1978}, \cite{NelsonBanerjee01}, and \cite{ChickWu05}.
-Sequential procedures do not specify the sample size in advance.
-Instead, they take samples gradually and meantime eliminate the inferior alternatives sequentially once enough statistical evidence is collected, thereby generally requiring fewer samples than their two-stage counterparts; see, e.g., \cite{Paulson64}, \cite{kim2001}, \cite{hong2006}, and \cite{fan2016}.
-However, they may induce substantially more computational overhead due to repeated switches between simulation models from which samples of different alternatives are taken \citep{HongNelson05}.
-The procedures developed in this paper are stage-wise, have a structure similar to the two-stage procedure of \cite{rinott1978}, and are easy to implement.